looyti/installation/README.md

     package.json
 ```

-By following these steps and using these configurations, everyone working on this project will maintain the same coding style and standards.

 ## Conclusion

-Using ESLint, Prettier, and VSCode settings ensures that all code is written consistently, making collaboration easier and avoiding formatting issues.
-Make sure you follow the guidelines and run the necessary tools to keep the project clean and maintainable.
+Using ESLint, Prettier, and VSCode settings ensures that all code is consistently written, making collaboration easier and preventing formatting issues.
+Always check the latest rules and configurations from this repository before starting or contributing to the project, as it helps maintain a clean and sustainable codebase.

+This version refers to accessing the .eslintrc.js, .prettierrc, and .vscode/settings.json files directly from the repository, ensuring contributors follow the most up-to-date configurations.